 BOC Sciences has developed various strategies for bioconjugation through the carbohydrate portion of antibodies.
-With expertise in bioconjugation, we offer tailor-made carbohydrate conjugation services to our academic and industrial customers.
+With expertise in bioconjugation, we offer tailor-made carbohydrate conjugation services to our institutional and industrial customers.

-Carbohydrates usually bind to the CH2 region of the heavy chain.
-FC segment only includes the constant region (CH) of heavy chain, but the Fab segment combined with antigen includes a constant region, a variable region of heavy chain and a variable region of light chain (VH and VL).
-The heavy chain of immunoglobulin is also glycosylated, especially the CH2 region and Fc fragment, and there may be polysaccharide near the antigen binding site.
+Generally, carbohydrates bind to the CH2 region of a heavy chain.
+The FC segment includes only the constant region (CH) of a heavy chain, but the Fab segment combined with antigen consists of the variable region of the heavy chain and the variable region of the light chain (VH and VL).
+The heavy chain of immunoglobulin is also glycosylated, especially the Fc fragment.
+Thus, there may be polysaccharides near the antigen-binding sites.

-Using the polysaccharide chain on the CH2 domain on the Fc fragment, the residues of the polysaccharide can be oxidized by the periodate to form an aldehyde group.
-Crosslinking agents and modifying agents containing hydrazide groups can be targeted to recognize aldehyde groups to link other molecules.
-This method can use complete antibody molecules, avoid the blocking of antigen binding sites, and retain the antigen binding activity to the greatest extent after coupling.
-However, it should be noted that the region near the antigen binding site will be glycosylated, which may affect the coupling process.
+Applying polysaccharide chains on the CH2 domain of an Fc fragment, polysaccharide residues can be oxidized by the periodate to form aldehyde groups.
+Crosslinking agents and modifying agents containing hydrazide groups can be targeted to recognize aldehyde groups and link other molecules.
+This method can use in antibody molecules to avoid blocking antigen-binding sites and retaining antigen-binding activity to the greatest extent after coupling.
+However, it should be noted that the region near the antigen-binding site will also be glycosylated, which may affect coupling processes.